 Apple prides itself on user privacy and data security on its devices, and iPhones are generally considered more secure as compared to Android devices.
-However, your iPhone might not be as secure as you think.
+However, to secure your iPhone might not be as easy as you think.

 During the Epic Games trial, Craig Federighi, Apple’s senior vice president of software engineering said, “as of today, we have a level of malware on the Max that we don’t find acceptable and is much worse than iOS”.